Global Lie-Tresse theorem: Pseudogroup actions

-\begin{dfn} Invariant derivatives are $G$-invariant elements of the module $C^\infty(\E_\infty,\t)$ (according to the natural action of the pseudogroup $G$ on it).
+\begin{dfn} Invariant derivatives are $G$-invariant elements of the module $C^\infty(\E^\infty,\t)$ (according to the natural action of the pseudogroup $G$ on it).
 We denote the space of invariant derivatives by $\mathfrak{D}(\E,\t)$. \end{dfn}

 The space $\mathfrak{D}(\E,\t)$ has the natural structure of a module over the algebra of invariant functions.
-We have two possibilities for this module: (micro-)local smooth over the algebra $\mathcal{A}$ or global rational-polynomial over $\mathfrak{P}_l(\E)^G$.

-The space $\mathfrak{D}(\E,\t)$ is also a Lie algebra and as such it acts on the algebra $\mathcal{A}$ from the left.
-In fact it is a subalgebra of the Lie algebra of derivations.
+We have two possibilities for this module: (micro-local) smooth or global rational-polynomial depending on the choice of the algebra $\mathcal{A}$.
+The space $\mathfrak{D}(\E,\t)$ is also a Lie algebra acting on $\A$ from the left.
+So we get